MENTAL HEALTH

 Real connection with healthy people is good mental health management.

-Being around other people isn’t ideal unless they are mental well.
+Being around other people isn’t ideal unless they are mentally well.

-Take an inventory of people you are close to.
+Take an inventory of the people you are close to.

 Who feels mentally healthy?